IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 To prevent attacks such as `FireSheep <http://en.wikipedia.org/wiki/Firesheep>`_, HTTPS should be enforced. https://wiki.apache.org/httpd/RewriteHTTPToHTTPS provides a good method.
 You **could** copy and paste that those "rewrite rule" lines into Apache's main config file at ``/etc/httpd/conf/httpd.conf`` but using Apache's "virtual hosts" feature is recommended so that you can leave the main configuration file alone and drop a host-specific file into place.

 Below is an example of how "rewrite rule" lines look within a ``VirtualHost`` block.
-Download a `sample file <../_static/installation/files/etc/httpd/conf.d/dataverse.example.edu.conf>`_ , edit it to substitute your own hostname under ``ServerName``, and place it at ``/etc/httpd/conf.d/dataverse.example.edu.conf`` or a filename that matches your hostname.
+Download a :download:`sample file <../_static/installation/files/etc/httpd/conf.d/dataverse.example.edu.conf>` , edit it to substitute your own hostname under ``ServerName``, and place it at ``/etc/httpd/conf.d/dataverse.example.edu.conf`` or a filename that matches your hostname.
 The file must be in ``/etc/httpd/conf.d`` and must end in ".conf" to be included in Apache's configuration.

 .. literalinclude:: ../_static/installation/files/etc/httpd/conf.d/dataverse.example.edu.conf

 Edit Apache ssl.conf File
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ``/etc/httpd/conf.d/ssl.conf`` should be edited to contain the FQDN of your hostname like this: ``ServerName dataverse.example.edu:443`` (substituting your hostname).

 Near the bottom of ``/etc/httpd/conf.d/ssl.conf`` but before the closing ``</VirtualHost>`` directive, add the following: